sabitor/basiclog/README.md

 ```

 ## How to use simplelog
 Using the simplelog framework is pretty easy.
-After the log service has been started by calling the *Startup* function, any number of *Log* function calls can be triggered until the log service has been explicitly stopped by calling the *Shutdown* function, for example:
+After the log service has been started by calling the *Startup* function, any number of *Write* function calls can be triggered until the log service has been explicitly stopped by calling the *Shutdown* function, for example:

-	Startup()
+	Startup(...)
- 	Log()
+ 	Write(...)
 	...
- 	Log()
+ 	Write(...)
-  	Shutdown()
+  	Shutdown(...)

 **Hint:**
 1) The appearance of a log line can be adjusted by specifying prefixes.
 These prefixes can be defined independently for the standard out logger and the file logger by calling the *SetPrefix* function.
 If the prefix should also contain actual date and time data, the following *placeholders* can be applied for given data: